onenetwork/onechain-back-client/README.md

   // http(s) url of a node in the blockchain.
   url: 'http://localhost:8545',

+  // Address to which the Backchain "Content" contract has been bound
+  contentBackchainContractAddress: "0xc5d4b021858a17828532e484b915149af5e1b138",

-  // when using eth as blockchain, provide the address to which the Backchain etherium contract has been bound in the Ethereum blockchain
+  // Address to which the Backchain "Dispute" contract has been bound
-  contractAddress: "0xdd556330eb32c9daa558ab2327f7a044d292b1a2"
+  disputeBackchainContractAddress: "0x4a6886a515a4b800f4591a6d6a60e6004a3645ab"
 }

 // OR